 - The data must be in a location that your code can access.
-This typically means that it should be stored with one of the GCP storage or big data services.
+This typically means that it should be stored with one of the Google Cloud storage or big data services.

 Building training jobs that are resilient to VM restarts

-GCP VMs may be restarted occasionally.
-You should ensure that your training job is resilient to these restarts, by saving model checkpoints regularly, and by configuring your job to restore the most recent checkpoint.
+Google Cloud VMs restart occasionally.
+To ensure that your training job is resilient to these restarts, save model checkpoints regularly and configure your job to restore the most recent checkpoint.

 You usually save model checkpoints in the Cloud Storage path that

 --job-dir argument in the

 The TensorFlow Estimator API implements checkpoint functionality for you.
 If your model is wrapped in an Estimator, you do not need to worry about restart events on your VMs.

 If you can't wrap your model in a TensorFlow Estimator, write functionality to save and restore checkpoints into your training code.
 TensorFlow provides the following useful resources in the tf.train module: